Free calculator and drivers’ hours guide

 No. A valid period of availability is not driving time.
 It is also normally excluded from working time under the sector-specific working-time rules.

-No. A personal app can help explain and monitor recorded totals, but tachograph and employer compliance records remain authoritative.
+No. It can help explain and estimate recorded totals, but tachograph and employer compliance records remain authoritative.

 Official source